 Before we get to the captivating appeal hearing and everything around it, I need to talk about the B-story.
 First, yes, it did annoy me that we didn’t really get to see Nacho in the season finale.
 He seems like such an important character, but, for some reason, they decided it was best to have multiple episodes where we didn’t get to see him this year.

-When Nacho hasn’t been in the episodes, the B-story has, in season four, had a tendency to feel like filler content that wasn’t immediately interesting for those who know what happens in Breaking Bad.
+When Nacho hasn’t been in the episodes, the B-stories have, in season four, had a tendency to feel like filler content that isn’t immediately interesting for those who know what happens in Breaking Bad.
 But, with these final two episodes of the season, the creatives behind the show have managed to build the B-story up to a satisfying crescendo.
 Lalo is interested in what Fring is doing, Mike has lost an absent-minded German national who holds the plans to Fring’s super-lab, and they are both racing against each other to get to him first.

 This was so much fun to watch.
 Jonathan Banks’ Mike got to show off his impressive MacGyver-like skills with nothing more than the pieces of chewing gum that he kept next to his gun (Chekhov’s gun — a lovely trope) in his glove compartment.
 It was unfortunate to see the money wire clerk getting killed — I assume — as a result of Mike’s getaway.
 Lalo’s methods were a little bit over-the-top, but I enjoyed watching him disappear and then drop down to the ground.
 Although Lalo didn’t get to Werner, what we have seen of him thus far suggests that he will become Better Call Saul‘s most memorable villain yet.